root@krueger:~/products/simdex$ cat README

 Target repeated board and Dex Mode return behavior for active users.

-Wallet activation 20%+
+Wallet sync 20%+

 Trade intent 12%+